Sample Receipt Notice for TPS-based Work Permit

 Sample image of a receipt notice for an application for a work permit based on Temporary Protected Status (TPS).
 This receipt notice includes information about a 540-day automatic extension.

-Automatic 540-day extension: If your receipt notice includes information about a 540-day automatic extension, and you submitted your work permit renewal application on or before the expiration date printed on your current work permit card, then your work permit should be automatically extended for 540 days after the expiration date printed on the card.
-This most likely applies to people who received a work permit receipt notice dated before July 22, 2025.
+Automatic 540-day extension: If your receipt notice includes information about a 540-day automatic extension, and you submitted your work permit renewal application during the TPS re-registration period, then your work permit should be automatically extended for 540 days after the expiration date printed on the card.
+This applies to people who received a work permit receipt notice dated before October 30, 2025.

 Read more about TPS here